 APUC delivers, and its staff attends, training with a diverse variety of organisations in order to broaden awareness and skills, whilst gathering and sharing knowledge.
 APUC offers support, guidance and training regarding identifying and mitigating sustainability risks in public procurement, this encompasses Modern Slavery and Human Trafficking.
-APUC also offers an eLearning module for all its members on 'Modern Slavery and Human Trafficking', and on 'Writing a Modern Slavery Statement'.
+APUC offers an eLearning module for all its members on 'Modern Slavery and Human Trafficking', and on 'Writing a Modern Slavery Statement'.
+An eLearning module has also been developed for staff and members around addressing Serious and Organised Crime in Public Procurement.